Survival

-Survival, or the act of surviving, is the propensity of something to continue existing, particularly when this is done despite conditions that might kill or destroy it.
-The concept can be applied to humans and other living things (or, hypothetically, any sentient being), to physical object, and to abstract things such as beliefs or ideas.
+Survival or survivorship, the act of surviving, is the propensity of something to continue existing, particularly when this is done despite conditions that might kill or destroy it.
+The concept can be applied to humans and other living things (or, hypothetically, any sentient being), to a physical object, and to abstract things such as beliefs or ideas.
 Living things generally have a self-preservation instinct to survive, while objects intended for use in harsh conditions are designed for survivability.

 Meaning

 The word, "survival", derives from the Late Latin supervivere, literally meaning "to outlive".
 Most commonly, "the term 'survival' means physical survival — that is, a struggle to avoid physical extermination".
 For example, Charles Darwin's theory of natural selection incorporates the concept of the survival of the fittest in the struggle for existence.
 Darwin defines the biological concept of fitness as reproductive success, so in Darwinian terms the phrase is best understood as survival of the form that will leave the most copies of itself in successive generations.